 The database backend is very basic and is intended only to be used in development and on small sites.
-It cannot order results by relevance making it not very useful when searching a large amount of pages.
+It cannot order results by relevance, severely hampering its usefulness when searching a large collection of pages.

 It also doesn't support: